kug3lblitz/ember-nomadCRM/README.md

-# Ember-nomad-crm
+# CR(a)M - A lightweight bookkeeping solution

+The objective of this project is to create a swift, lightweight, and completely free CRM.
+It is still under development.

 This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.

 ## Prerequisites